google/sbom-conformance/README.md

 # sbom-conformance

-A tool to check the conformance of SBOMs compared to Googles internal spec, the EO requirements and the SPDX requirements.
+A tool to check the conformance of SBOMs to Google's internal spec, the NTIA Minimum elements specification, and the SPDX requirements.

 > [!IMPORTANT]
 > This library is being developed.
 It's not recommended to use it yet.